PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 In this way, as in the story bonus levels, we use multiplayer maps to expand the storytelling.

-Since these levels are more about the fighting, we keep it fair and fun and simplify things; instead of the need to grab an item with an animation, items will spawn as known from oldschool shooters fatty floating sprites you just have to runt through.
-In some levels, like the OC Arena or In Flames, those items will spawn at specific points in the map like in Unreal Tournament.
-In other levels, like in the Orgy Madness, the Great Hall and the Demon Invasion, the enemies will drop stuff.
+Since these levels are more about the fighting, we keep it fair and fun and simplify things; instead of the need to grab an item with an animation, items will spawn as fat floating items you just have to run through as in Retro Mode.
+In some levels, like the *Old Arena* or *In Flames*, those items will spawn at specific points in the map like in Unreal Tournament.
+In other levels, like in *Orgy Madness*, the *Great Hall* and *Demon Invasion*, the enemies will drop stuff.
 This way the player can regenerate health during the waves and sometimes mid battle.
 Health immediately heals you, mana fills up immediately etc.

 ### Raid